josephchia1971/OCI-Resource-Manager/README.md

 <hr>
 <li>The Apply Popup page will appear.
 Click on the <b>Apply</b> button.
 </li>
-<li> Once completed, the Orange RMJ icon will Green (will take a few minutes).
+<li> Once completed, the Orange RMJ icon will turn Green (will take a few minutes).
  Congrats!
 Your Compute VM is now provisioned.
 You can verfy this by clicking on the top left hamburger menu and scroll up till you see <b>Compute</b>.
 Navigate and click on the submenu <b>Instances</b> (shown below)
 <hr>